Bdmilken/Multiplication_Bingo/README.md

 docker run -p 8080:8080 multiplication-bingo
 ```

-Gunicorn is installed via `requirements.txt` and the container listens on port 8080.
+The container launches `gunicorn app:app --bind 0.0.0.0:8080`, so `gunicorn` must be available (it is installed via `requirements.txt`).
+The container listens on port 8080.
 When deploying in production, mount persistent storage (for example a Fly.io volume or a database) so the `scores.json` file is preserved across deployments.